The secret life of… fat cells

 No!
 Genes, hormones, pregnancy, puberty, menopause, gut microbiome, illness, fat cells themselves, and the environment all influence fat mass.

-What do you mean by environment?
+What is meant by environment?

 It includes where we live, what, when and how often we eat, pollution, substance use, sleep exercise and stress levels, light exposure, circadian rhythms, and temperature extremes.